Introduction

 6. Create the New Web Service Connection for Your Restricted Google Web Service

-Once the URL is formatted correctly for the scope you require, select Apply and then Close to return to the main Web Connections view in FME Options.
-Now you are able to create a web connection using your newly established and restricted Google Drive web service.
+Once the URL is formatted correctly for the required scope, select Apply, then Close to return to the main Web Connections view in FME Options.
+Now you can create a web connection using your newly established, restricted Google Drive web service.
 To create this new web connection, click on the + button beneath the Connections table.

 In the Web Service field of the dialog that opens, select your new web service (in this example, Google Drive Metadata ReadOnly).
 Name your new connection and select Authenticate.